jsindt/intro-hpc-life-scientists-2021/_episodes/19-compilers.md

 ---
-title: "Building Software: From Algorithm to Executable"
+title: "LECTURE: Building and compiling software: from algorithm to executable"
-teaching: 30
+teaching: 25
 exercises: 0
 questions:
 - "What is compiling?"